Ambrosio Padilla: Athletic career

 Padilla was born in Lingayen, Pangasinan.
 He studied at the Ateneo de Manila for his high school and college education.
 In college, he was the team captain of the 1928 Ateneo de Manila Blue Eagles varsity basketball squad that won the 1928 NCAA (Philippines) basketball championship under coach James A. Martin, S.J.
 Later, he studied law at the University of the Philippines and became a varsity player of the university's baseball team in the early 1930s.

 In 1930, Padilla played for the Philippines which won the gold medal of the 9th Far Eastern Games basketball tournament in Tokyo, Japan.
 He played alongside Jacinto Ciria Cruz and Mariano Filomeno.
 In 1934, he captained the national team that retained the basketball championship in the 10th Far Eastern Games held at home for the final time.

 In 1936, Padilla as team captain of the national basketball team led the Philippines to a fifth-place finished in the 11th (1936) Summer Olympics held at Berlin, Germany.
 It remains the best finish by an Asian country in men's Olympic basketball history.
 The team was coached by Dionisio Calvo and, aside from Padilla, boasted of great players like Ciria Cruz and Charles Borck.

-Padilla retired from basketball and became the chairman of the Philippine Amateur Athletic Federation (PAAF) Basketball Committee from 1938 to 1954.
+Padilla retired from basketball and became the chair of the Philippine Amateur Athletic Federation (PAAF) Basketball Committee from 1938 to 1954.

 The international governing body, FIBA, appointed Padilla as its Vice President for Asia from 1956 to 1964.
 He was one of the forefathers and later elected President of the Asian Basketball Confederation (ABC), now known as FIBA Asia, from 1960 to 1966 with his former coach Dionisio Calvo as the Secretary-General.
 When he finished his term, he served as the ABC president emeritus from 1967.

 He became the sixth President of the Philippine Amateur Athletic Federation (PAAF), the forerunner of the Philippine Olympic Committee (POC), in 1970 and became the first president of the POC when PAAF was renamed POC in 1975.

 Political career

 President Ramon Magsaysay appointed Padilla as Solicitor General in 1954.
 He later resigned in 1957 to run for the Senate and won.
 He served in the Senate until 1972 when President Ferdinand Marcos declared Martial Law.
 Notwithstanding his stature and brushing aside the dangers arising from his opposition to the martial law regime, he actively fought the Marcos regime with his legal skills and belief in freedom.

 After Marcos was overthrown in the 1986 People Power Revolution, President Corazon Aquino appointed Padilla to the 1986 Constitutional Commission which was tasked to draft a new constitution for the country.
-Padilla was elected vice-chairman of the commission with former Supreme Court Associate Justice Cecilia Muñoz-Palma as its chairwoman.
+Padilla was elected vice-chair of the commission with former Supreme Court Associate Justice Cecilia Muñoz-Palma as its chair.
 The new Constitution was officially ratified by the Filipino people in a plebiscite held on February 2, 1987.